alopez505/cooler_shaker/README.md

 ![imageofmachine](https://user-images.githubusercontent.com/31226424/110340390-0cd9ce00-7fde-11eb-8746-3745831877fd.jpg)

 ## Info
 This code is used to control the **Liquid Sample Cooler-Shaker System** on a GUI using a Raspberry Pi in Python.
 This code also creates an asynchronous Modbus server.
-The program is adjustable via changes to the GUI or via writes to the Modbus server.
+The system is adjustable via changes to the GUI or via writes to the Modbus server.

 _**pySerial**_ is used to communicate with the temperature controller over a serial RS-485 connection.